Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 ]
 ```

 Now the publisher wants to add author 3 as co-author of book 1.

-This document outlines three possible solutions to achieve this.
 A first possible solution that may come to our mind is having the consumer application perform the following two PATCH operations.

 <!-- In the next section, we first dive info the case where safe synchronization can be assumed; thereafter we will outline the case where safe synchronization is not available.  -->